Napa History | How to Connect in Downtown Napa

 Kayak Downtown Napa

 Kayaking Downtown Napa is very easy since it was built along the Napa River.
-By going kayaking on the Napa River, you can get a different perspective of the Napa history and the historical architecture.
+You can get a different perspective of Napa’s history and historical architecture by kayaking on the Napa River.

-The interesting thing is that the vineyards came before the town, and the town was built around the great tastes of Napa.
-How you experience that history is up to you and there are no rules saying you can’t have fun learning about this amazing town.
+The exciting thing is that the vineyards came before the town, and the city was built around the great taste of Napa.
+How you experience that history is up to you, and there are no rules that say you can’t have fun learning about this fantastic town.

 Adapting History

-There is a way to taste wine and see sights in Napa and it’s known as the Wine Train.
+There is a way to taste wine and see sights in Napa, known as the Wine Train.
 The Napa Wine Train seems like something that was built specifically for tourists to see the wineries and get from one winery to the next.

 When traveling to Downtown Napa, you more than just wine tastings and the beauty of Napa when you learn Napa history throughout your stay.
 Things to do In Napa | Napa Travel Tips | Luxury Travel #napa #travel